 Paper trading might sound like a strange route to take when one wants to invest in silver, but it can provide investors with flexibility that they wouldn’t get from buying and selling bullion.

-It is also worth noting that many market participants also opt to invest in silver through an exchange-traded fund (ETF).
+As a final point, market participants should be aware that they can also invest in silver through an exchange-traded fund (ETF).
 Investing in a silver ETF is similar to trading a stock on an exchange, and there are several silver ETF options to choose from.
 For instance, some ETFs focus solely on physical silver bullion, while others focus on silver futures contracts.

 Still others focus on the silver-mining market itself or follow live silver prices.
 It is important to keep in mind that you will not own any physical silver when investing in any ETF platforms — even a silver ETF that tracks physical silver cannot be redeemed for tangible white metal.